CivReign/AnsibleSetup/README.md

 # AnsibleSetup
-Civclassic 1.16.1 Ansible setup
+CivReign 1.16.5 Ansible setup

 ## How to deploy:

 First of all note that Ansible does not support Windows, you will need a UNIX based operating system.
-Civclassics uses Debian/Ubuntu and all instructions in the following will be based on that.
+CivReign uses Debian/Ubuntu and all instructions in the following will be based on that.
 Note that the Windows Subsystem for Linux is NOT a UNIX based operating system, do not report issues when trying to run this setup on it and install a proper OS.

 - Install Java (minimum 8)